modalitysystems/modalitysoftware-docs/vsts-agent/README.md

 >To update the service run the following command:

-docker service update ? --replicas ? --update-delay ? --update-parallelism ? --env-add AZP_URL=? --env-add AZP_TOKEN=? --env-add AZP_POOL=? --image modalitysystems/vsts-agent:ltsc2016-5.2
+docker service update ? --replicas ? --update-parallelism ? --env-add AZP_URL=? --env-add AZP_TOKEN=? --env-add AZP_POOL=? --image modalitysystems/vsts-agent:ltsc2016-6.4

 Update Parallelism allows you to define controlled batches to update so --replicas 16 --update-parallelism 8 would update 8, wait until they have all successfully updated and then update the remaining 8.
-Update Delay allows you define a wait period between Parallesium batches, Docker will see the container as being up before Azure sees the agent as being Online.
+Docker will see the container as being up before Azure sees the agent as being Online.

 You should then get a pool of agents in Azure like this: